Wage Subsidy Guide for Employers – All You Need to Know

 Who is eligible for a wage subsidy?

 Wage subsidies for employers can help businesses expand and employ new staff.
-Certain criteria must be met by both the applying business and the person they are hiring.
+Specific criteria generally apply for both the applying business and the person they are hiring.

 Employee requirements